denten-books/plain-text/40-screen.md

 still shots are reproducible in mass quantities, although not perfectly.
 Multiple copies of each film reel are routinely distributed to multiple cinemas.
 Each is "authentic" in the sense that is is sanctioned by the movie studio.
-Yet, from another perspective, each frame is also an irreproducible work of art, which like painting can accrue the patina of time, and in some context attain value based on such unique properties as belonging to this or that prominent film director.
-If we consider celluloid-based film cinematography in terms of "irreproducible series of paintings," we can also consider magnetic storage-based videography in terms of "perfectly copyable magnetic facsimiles."
-It becomes possible then to value magnetic tapes on par with paintings or film stills.
-Magnetic tapes can become, in a sense, unique works of art.
-But such thought experiments are rendered void because humans cannot observe magnetic traces directly.
-Whatever sense of valuable degradation or patina particular to magnetic storage media is lost on the average human collector.
-Once again, we see that qualities like "reproducibility" and "patina" depend on the capabilities of the observer and not on any intrinsic property of the medium.
+From another perspective, each frame is also an irreproducible work of art, which like painting can accrue the patina of time, and in some context attain value based on such unique properties as belonging to this or that prominent film director.
+Could magnetic tapes become unique works of art by similar logic?
+Imagine an early video tape that was handled by the late Elvis.
+One could object that humans cannot observe magnetic traces directly; whatever sense of valuable degradation or patina particular to magnetic storage media is lost on the average human collector.
+An objection could be raised too that video tapes were produced in much greater quantities than film.
+Should we then impose an arbitrary cut-off point, a certain number of copies that once exceeded take the work of art out of the aesthetic realm?
+What about the obverse movement?
+In 2014, Wu-Tang Clan, a New York-based musical collective, released an album digitally, on CD-ROM, but only in a single copy that cannot, by contract be reproduced by its buyer [@wu-tang_clan_once_2014.
+See
+@morris_selling_2015; @cohen_for_2016; @budnik_copyright_2016]?
+Is it a
+digital or an analog artifact?

+These thought experiments show that qualities like "reproducibility," "originality," "patina," and "authenticity" depend on an observer's capacities to perceive them and not on any intrinsic property of the medium.
+Film and video are reasonably "irreproducible series of paintings" and, from another perspective, "perfectly copyable facsimiles."
+The adverbs themselves suggest that our instrumental definitions are not essentializable, they depend on ability.

 In 2008, the philosopher Matthew Katz proposed two further important theoretical qualifications to the digital-analog debate.
-First, he distinguished between "format" and "medium" in digital representation.
-Second, he proposed that the digital-analog distinction often depends the observer.
+First, he distinguished between "format" and "medium."
+Second, he proposed that the digital-analog distinction often depends on the observer.
 To illustrate these two amendments, Katz imagined a measuring system that involves a supply of marbles in a large beaker.
 We can thereby agree to use a "handful" as an approximate unit of measurement with that system.
-Thus one can observe a situation in which the beaker contains "three handfuls of marbles."
+Thus one can imagine a situation in which the beaker contains "three handfuls of marbles."
 Katz's system is analog, even though marbles themselves are a perfectly discrete medium, because it establishes no precise convention to reproduce handfuls.
 The marble-beaker system violates Haugeland's requirement for "positive and reliable" standards of reproducibility.
 My two handfuls might be different from yours due to the difference in the size or our hands.
 Where the medium (marbles) is discrete the format (handfuls) is analog.

-The mechanism of measuring is depended on the measurer.
-It is analog because we cannot accurately perceive approximate quantities.
+The mechanism of measuring depends on the measurer.
+It is analog when we cannot accurately perceive approximate quantities.
 Were humans able to magically discern the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital.
 Similarly, were humans endowed with hands of a definite size and volume, "handfuls" would be counted as discrete and therefore digital quantities.
-From similar thought experiments, Katz concludes that the physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system, a handful of marbles or a work of art [@katz_analog_2008].
+From similar thought experiments, Katz concludes that the physical, perceptual, and cognitive capabilities of "users" (readers, audience, perceivers) affect the ontological status of the system, a handful of marbles or a work of art [@katz_analog_2008].

-Katz's seemingly minor amendments to Haugeland have several radical practical consequences on our discussion.
-The physics of the medium, he reveals, are significant only in so far as they are tied to our ability to impose order in formatting.
-Whether the beaker is full of marbles or water is irrelevant.
+Katz's seemingly minor amendments to Haugeland entail several radical consequences in practice.
+The physics of the medium, he reveals, are significant only in so far as they are tied to our ability to impose order: to format something.
+Whether a beaker is full of marbles or water is irrelevant.
-What is crucial is our ability to format the medium into exactly reproducible chunks.
-We are can do that with marbles by counting, but cannot with water.
+What matters is our ability to structure the medium into exactly reproducible chunks.
+We can do that with marbles by counting, but cannot with water.
 Undifferentiated matter like cake is only analog until someone cuts it into pieces.
 And the technique of cutting is important.
 The ontological status of cake changes depending on the agent doing the cutting.
 For someone armed with a laser cutter and a microscope the cake is, on a spectrum, a near perfect digital medium.
-It is analog for those cake cutters who approximate their slices.
+It is much more analog, alternatively, for those who eat with their hands.

-Our confusion about the dual status of *Myst* therefore resolves when we introduce the distinction between medium and format. *Myst* is digital *for those who can access the game's code*.
+Our confusion about the dual status of *Myst* resolves when we introduce the distinction between medium and format. *Myst* is digital for those who can access the game's code, to take an obvious example.
 This binary layer is not normally accessible at the site of the projection.
-The player does not operate at the site of the archive, where the bits that produce surface images actually reside.
-The player therefore perceives the computed scenery as analog representation.
-The property of being digital thus indicates the *systematic ability to impose structure*. *Myst* is digital for a programmer and analog for the player.
-The quality of the digital separates those that create differentiation from those who holistically apprehend the differentiated structure---those to whom structure is an absolute given.
+Players cannot access the game's discrete bits, which produce surface images.
+Players therefore perceive computed scenery as indivisible, analog representation.
+The property of being digital thus indicates the systematic ability to impose structure. *Myst* is digital for a programmer and analog for the player.
+The quality of something being digital in that sense separates those able to differentiate from those who apprehend the differentiated structure holistically---recall Drucker and McGann's "holistic repleteness of images" [@drucker_images_2010].

-Further, note that from an instrumental point of view, to make something digital, in Katz's final formulation, implies the separation of structure from the medium.
-The painting remains analog as long as it remains irreproducible.
+Further, note that from an instrumental point of view, to make something digital, in Katz's final formulation, implies the separation of structure and medium.
+The painting is wholly analog as long as it remains irreproducible.
 It becomes digital when the viewer is able to impose structure, by which the visual form is "lifted" from the medium of canvas.
-We could also say that to digitize means to enable "flawless copying and preservation" through "positive and reliable means."
-When taken outside of their philosophical context, such actions acquire an immediate practical implication, say to a librarian.
-The mechanisms of "flawless copying and preservation" are social, technological, and institutional mechanisms.
+When taken outside of their theoretical context, the affordances of reproduction---"flawless copying and preservation" through "positive and reliable means"---acquire an immediate practical significance.
+It is important to a librarian, for example, that a document is preserved reliably and that it continues to be accessible to the public.
+Reliability and accessibility are social, technological, and institutional mechanisms.
 They vary by cultural and political contexts.

-Human language can be thought of as a digital artifact then, as long as it is free and participates in the unhindered trans-mediation of thought---from mind states to voice, from voice to paper, and from paper to other mind states.
-Without such chains of transmission there can be no culture, in the sense that culture constitutes a shared intellectual achievement.
-Any sense of collectivity relies on each participant's ability to effect change in the material contexts of representation.
-I participate in the collective as long as I am free to separate thought from its natural medium ---my brain: to speak out loud, to write thoughts down on paper, and to pass notes to others.
-When we insist on preserving some notion of holistic analog unity, we ultimately risk total censorship.
-At the extreme of a purely analog representation lie mental images that cannot be separated from their medium and therefore cannot be transmitted.
-Media independence transcends the intellectual confines of an individual.
-Without digital, in this new sense, portability, all representation---art and knowledge---attaches itself irrecoverably to untranslatable and irreproducible conditions of its material production.

-These are the beginnings of an argument against analog modes of being.
+Once we see the terms---analog and digital---as instrumental properties, which we impose onto media from without, we can better perceive their political, and not vaguely metaphysical import, which relies on weakly essentialist notions of the human.
 Truly digital text can be copied and placed into other hands and minds, feasibly and reliably.
 The possibility of enacting such procedures is what ultimately gives representation its digital form.
 Our senses limit our ability to format: to impose structure onto media.
 We cannot, for example, communicate in the infrared spectrum, without proper instrumentation.
-In general, our ability to format media, to make it digital, is limited from without, by political means.
-A document classified by a government, for example, loses some of the necessary preconditions for being digital.
+Our ability to format media, to make it digital, is limited from without, by political means.
+A classified document, for example, loses some of the necessary digital preconditions.
 One is literally not allowed to copy it.
 It has to remain embedded within this particular piece of paper on this particular desk.

 Technologies like "digital rights management" (DRM), which limit a reader's ability to copy books similarly transform digital content into its media-dependent, irreproducible, and ultimately analog forms.
-Paradoxically, a paper-and-ink book that places no restrictions on copying and transmediation provides for a more digital format than its electronic book analogs, particularly when such electronic books restrict the reader's ability to copy and transmediate.
-Another way to put it would be to say that on "protected" devices like proprietary e-book readers the content is digital for some users and analog for those without permissions to copy, share, and transform.
+Paradoxically, a paper-and-ink book that places no restrictions on copying and transmediation is, in a sense, a more digital format than a restricted electronic book.
+Arbitrary restrictions to digital formats create class distinctions between those with and those without permissions to copy, share, and transform.

 The word, already a discrete quantity, comes into digital being as form when coupled loosely to its material contexts.
 Ontologically, text is by nature a digital format: first because it represents discrete units of information about the world, and second, because it allows for some measure of "flawless copying and preservation."
 Copying and preservation constitute the logic compelling the historical advancement of writing.
+"Flawless copying and preservation" are in themselves contingent, and not essential, properties of writing.
+Human language operates in the digital mode then, as long as it is continues to participate in the unhindered trans-mediation of thought---from mind states to voice, from voice to paper, from paper to wire, and thence to other mind states.
+Without such chains of transmission there can be no culture, in the sense that culture constitutes a shared intellectual achievement.
+I participate in that collective endeavour in so far as I am free to unburden my thoughts from their natural medium, my brain.
+I speak out loud, I write thoughts down on paper, I pass notes to others.
+In the extreme, analog logic entails total censorship.
+Purely analog thoughts would be ones that could never leave their origins.
+Media independence, in that sense, transcends the intellectual confines of an individual.
+Without digital portability, all representation---art and knowledge---attaches itself irrecoverably to untranslatable and irreproducible conditions of their production.

-But, note that "flawless copying and preservation" are in themselves contingent (not fully determined) properties of writing.
-For example, imagine a world in which ideas forever "adhere" to their brain-bound media.[^ln3-brain] Imagine also a society that positively prohibits the transmediation of thought, on paper or between brain cells.
+Imagine a world in which ideas forever "adhere" to their brain-bound media.
+Imagine also a society that positively prohibits the transmediation of thought, on paper or between brain cells.
 Envision extreme forms of thought control that restrict fundamental basics of speech and literacy, prohibiting the manufacture of pens, paper, computers, photocopiers, voice recorders, and word processors.
 Such prohibitions would amount to total censorship.
 A radically analog society would also be wholly mute.

 Understanding digitality as an kind of order, a format that arranges matter in certain ways tied to particular affordances of specific devices, recasts the